Did you know that there are more than 20 pronouns in Japanese? This article explains their meanings and differences in detail!

 - 我輩 (わがはい, “wagahai”): masculine, old, bossy, pompous

 * There’s a well-known and traditional Japanese book called “吾輩は猫である” (“I Am a Cat”), written by Soseki Natsume, a famous novelist who was portrayed on the former 1000 yen banknote.
-This book title is often mentioned to indicate how difficult it can be to translate the nuances of Japanese words into English (i.e. all the Japanese first-person pronouns explained so far end up being translated as “I” in English)
+People often cite this book title to indicate how difficult it can be to translate the nuances of Japanese words into English (i.e. all the Japanese first-person pronouns explained so far end up being translated as “I” in English)

-Incidentally, there is a funny story regarding Soseki Natsume; see “The moon is beautiful, isn’t it?”
+Speaking of Soseki Natsume; there is a funny story about him that you may like; “The moon is beautiful, isn’t it?”
 Could Mean “I love You” in Japanese

 Second-Person Pronouns

-Next, I introduce Japanese second-person pronouns (“you”).
-However, note that all of them do not sound very friendly.
-In a casual conversation, therefore, it’s better to refer to someone by their (nick)name or simply omit the pronoun.
+Next, I introduce Japanese second-person pronouns (“you” in English).
+However, note that none of them sounds very friendly; therefore, it’s safer for Japanese learners to refer to someone using their (nick)name, or simply omit the pronoun.

 あなた

 あなた is the most common 2nd-person pronoun.
-However, it can sound aloof/distant in a conversation.
+However, it can sound a bit aloof/unfriendly/rude in a conversation, so it’s better to avoid using it.

 Example